Les Arbres (The Trees), 1890s

 1. George Heard Hamilton, Painting and Sculpture in Europe, 1880-1940 (Harmondsworth: Penguin Books, 1972), p.
 81.

-How would you describe the mood of this drawing?
-Would the feeling be different if the artist had used color?
+- How would you describe the mood of this drawing?
+Justify your answer with visual details from the artwork.

 • Have students write first drafts of narratives set in this landscape.
 They should develop characters and write dialogue.
 Encourage students to use descriptive words and phrases to capture the mood and atmosphere of the art.